SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/MediaOps/Apps/People_Organizations/Managing_Contacts.md

 1. Type in your search query.

-   You can search based on any of the columns visible in the contacts list, such as name, state, email address, skill level, experience, or organization name.
+   You can search based on the following columns of the contacts list: name, email, skill, experience, and organization name.

    As you type, the list will dynamically update to show contacts that match your search criteria.
 For example, typing "Audio Mixer" will filter and display all contacts who have "Audio Mixer" listed as their skill.